AkashA98/force_fit/Readme.md

 It can robustly fit for sources but is not scalable to all the survey images.
 And it can Currently it can fit only for point sources.

-# Usage
-It can be used as follows: